14 Sep Basketball Shoulder Instability Rehab

 The goal is to achieve conscious proper scapula position as soon as possible because there is higher EMG activation of Low/Mid trap during dynamic shoulder exercises when conscious scapular position was performed prior to the exercise.
 CKC exercises can help with this due to external feedback from the set-up of the exercise and environment.
 OKC exercises are recommended after establishing good conscious scapula control and positioning to avoid increased shear forces on the glenohumeral joint for basketball shoulder instability rehab.
 Click here to learn more about muscle imbalance exercises.

-- Wall slides – Place theraband around wrist and spread wrist apart while keeping elbow tucked in to increase theraband tension.
-Move your arms up and down while keeping tension throughout maneuver.
+- Wall slides – Place theraband around the wrist and spread the wrist apart while keeping the elbows tucked in to increase theraband tension.
+Move your arms up and down while keeping tension throughout the maneuver.
 Complete 2 sets of 12 reps.

 - Push-up plus on elbows – Complete maneuver in plank position or modified (on knees).
 The goal of this exercise is to allow the scapula/shoulder blade to move as much forward/protract to round your shoulders and backward/retract squeezing the shoulder blades together.
 Complete 2 sets of 12 reps.

-- Scapular depressions on yoga block – Place hands on yoga blocks as if you were going to do a triceps dip exercise.
+- Scapular depressions on yoga block – Place your hands on yoga blocks as if you were going to do a triceps dip exercise.
 Lock out your elbows.
 Press shoulder blades down and back to lift your bottom slightly off the table.
-Hold for 10 seconds for 10 sets.
+Hold for 10 seconds for 10 sets

 Key Points: Verbal cue of pulling shoulder blades down and back into your back pockets, avoid shrugging shoulders, keep tension in the muscles around your shoulder blade/scapula

-- Plank on hands with leg lifts – EMG studies suggest that ipsilateral leg lifts increases serratus anterior activation and contralateral leg lifts increases lower trapezius activation.
+- Plank on hands with leg lifts – EMG studies suggest that ipsilateral leg lifts increase serratus anterior activation and contralateral leg lifts increase lower trapezius activation.
 Complete 6 leg lifts of each leg with holds at the top for 5 seconds.

 - Stability Ball Wall Perturbations – With a partner, press your hand into the SB while keeping your arm straight.
 Have your partner gently then progressively try to move the SB in all directions.
 The goal is to limit the amount of SB, arm, and trunk movement by engaging all muscles.
 Complete 3 sets of 30 seconds.